Phantasmagoria: Robertson

 Étienne-Gaspard "Robertson" Robert, a Belgian inventor and physicist from Liège, became the best known phantasmagoria showman.
-He is credited for coining the word fantascope, and would refer to all of his magic lanterns by this term.
+He is credited for coining the word fantascope, and would refer to various magic lanterns by this term.
 The fantascope was not a magic lantern that could be held by hand, but instead required someone to stand next to it and physically move the entire fantascope closer or further to the screen.
 He would often eliminate all sources of light during his shows in order to cast the audience in total darkness for several minutes at a time.
 Robertson would also lock the doors to the theater so that no audience member could exit the show once it had started.
 He was also known for including multiple sound effects into his show, such as thunder clapping, bells ringing, and ghost calls.
 Robertson would pass his glass slides through a layer of smoke while they were in his fantascope, in order to create an image that looked out of focus.
 Along with the smoke, he would also move most of his glass slides through his fantascope very quickly in order to create the illusion that the images were actually moving on screen.

 Robertson's first "Fantasmagorie" was presented in 1797 at the Pavillon de l'Echiquier in Paris.
 The macabre atmosphere in the post-revolutionary city was perfect for Robertson's Gothic extravaganza complete with elaborate creations and Radcliffean décor.